vancorb/javascript-logging-js-intro-kwk/README.md

 ## Introduction

+Journals give us a window into the past, helping us discern what happened when and what its outcome was.
+We keep journals, traditionally, by writing things down with a timestamp (which could just be a date).

 In programming, logging is like journaling.
 It records a history of a running application that we can revisit, giving us insight into what was happening at a given point in time.

-In programming, logging let's ust revisit our application as if it was running.
+Logging let's ust revisit our application as if it was running.
 It's a useful tool for tracking bugs, performance, and generally ensuring that our applications are chugging along.

-In this lesson, we're going to focus on the methods on the `console` object.
-We've already made use of perhaps the most popular of these methods, `console.log()`; but there are a few more tricks up `console`'s sleeve.
+In this lesson, we're going to look at ways to log with JavaScript.
 Let's dive in!

 ![dive in](http://i.giphy.com/LlPGmmhr0GcKs.gif)